Audition

 Parking:

-Parking is free and located behind our building.
+Parking is free after 5:00pm and located behind our building.
 This is a shared parking lot with the other buildings on Heritage Green.
-Parking can be tricky on the weekend, so please give yourself time.
-There is no need to take a ticket on the weekend as parking is free.
+Parking can be tricky, so please give yourself time.
+There is no need to take a ticket after 5:00pm as parking is free.

 Check-in: